 Recognition of secondary and higher education qualifications

 If you would like to study in Germany, you will need a university entrance qualification.
-You can check the DAAD database on admission requirements to find out whether the qualifications from your country of origin are sufficient for enrolment, or whether you need to take further exams in order to be accepted.
-You can use My GUIDE to check whether your qualifications are enough for your preferred courses of study and to create your own list of courses.
+You can check the DAAD database on admission requirements to find out if the qualifications from your country of origin are sufficient for enrolment, or if further exams, in order to be accepted, are necessary.
+You can use My GUIDE to check whether your qualifications are at an adequate level for your preferred courses of study and to create your own list of courses.

 You do not have any recognised secondary school qualifications?
 The Studienkolleg will help

 Even if the qualifications from your country of origin do not meet the requirements of a German university entrance qualification, you still have the opportunity to study in Germany.
 You may complete a preparatory course for international students prior to your studies.
 This course will include language lessons and specific subjects adapted to your preferred course of study.
-The course usually takes one year to complete.
+Generally, the course takes approximately one year to complete.
 If you pass the assessment test, you will receive a subject-related university entrance qualification.
-You will find more information on the Studienkolleg website in Germany.
+You will find more information on the Studienkolleg website.

 International Baccalaureate Diploma (IB) / Mixed Language International Baccalaureate Diploma (GIB):

 You can also study at a German university with the International Baccalaureate.
 The IB is recognised as a university entrance qualification in Germany if the requirements of theStandingConference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany (KMK) are met.

 Due to its high amount of German content, the GIB entitles students to access universities in Germany without restrictions